greg0rygreg/blindpaint/README.md

 ```

 ## other notes
-this was added as a way of ~~messing around and finding out but for painting~~ painting for unriced arch linux users
+this was made as a way of ~~messing around and finding out but for painting~~ painting for unriced arch linux users